Pan-I/Tic-Tac-Toe/README.md

 ---
 ## 🎉 Introduction 📣

 Tic-Tac-Toe as a Godot project, with a working example of the minimax algorithm.
 Written entirely in C#.
-Game includes both 1-player with different difficulty settings, and 2-player gameplay.
+Game includes both 1-player with different difficulty settings, and 2-player game play.
 The game was built with Windows OS is mind, but could be configured and exported to other platforms.

 <img src="https://raw.githubusercontent.com/Pan-I/Tic-Tac-Toe/refs/heads/main/readme_links/ReadMe%20ScreenShot%20Small.png" alt="broken link of game screenshot 2" width="450"/> <img src="https://raw.githubusercontent.com/Pan-I/Tic-Tac-Toe/refs/heads/main/readme_links/ReadMe%20ScreenShot%20Small2.png" alt="broken link of game screenshot 3" width="450"/>